Typhoeus-Wang/typhoeus-wang.github.io/index.md

 In my undergraduate study at UW, I'm fortunate to be advised by Shyam Gollakota.
 My main reseasrch interests include speech/audio processing (end-to-end speech translation, source separation, speech representation learning), self-supervised learning, NLP especially LLM, as well as recommendation system.

-Start by reading the [Documentation]{:.heading.flip-title}.
-Specifically, the chapters below should be relevant now: